Particular/docs.particular.net/Content/NServiceBus/hosting-nservicebus-in-windows-azure.md

 ---
 title: Hosting NServiceBus in Windows Azure
-summary: Using Windows Azure Cloud Services, Websites and virtual machines to host NServiceBus.
+summary: Overview on using Windows Azure Cloud Services, Websites and virtual machines to host NServiceBus, with links to detailed articles
 tags:
 - Windows Azure
 - Cloud